Kalmbach Media: History

 In 1985, Kalmbach purchased AstroMedia Corporation, adding its four magazines: Astronomy, Deep Sky, the children's science magazine Odyssey and Telescope Making.

 In 1989, they moved out of their office at 1027 N. 7th Street of Milwaukee (now part of Milwaukee Area Technical College and Milwaukee PBS) to their location in Waukesha.
 Their first location was at 545 S. 84th Street is now a car wash.

 Kalmbach began publishing its annual Great Model Railroads in November 1990.

 In 1991, Kalmbach purchased Greenberg Publishing of Sykesville, Maryland.
 Also included in the purchase was Greenberg Shows, which sponsored nearly two dozen combined model railroad and doll house shows on the East Coast.
 Intending to focus on the adult hobby and leisure market, Kalmbach sold the publication rights of the children's science magazine Odyssey to Cobblestone Publishing of Peterborough, New Hampshire in September 1991.

 In January 1992, Kalmbach began publishing Earth magazine.

 Kalmbach purchased Discover Media, publisher of the science magazine Discover, in August 2010.

 Gerald B. Boettcher, the company's president, retired in June 2012.
 Charles R. Croft became the new president.

 In 2016 Kalmbach acquired Rather Dashing Games, a board game company based near Lexington, Kentucky.
 In 2018 the company sold the board game company to Loren and Heather Coleman, owners of game publisher Catalyst Game Labs.
 According to the Rather Dashing Games website, the company is now a division of Catalyst Game Labs.

 In 2017 the company hired digital media veteran Dan Hickey as its sixth chief executive officer.
 Hickey was the first Kalmbach leader hired from outside the company in its 84-year history.
 The company was renamed Kalmbach Media in 2018.

 Sale to Firecrown and dissolution

 On May 1, 2024, Kalmbach Media announced the sale of several titles to Firecrown Media, including Trains, Model Railroader, Classic Toy Trains, Classic Trains, Garden Railways, and the trains.com web site.
 Also included in the sale is Astronomy magazine, FineScale Modeler, the Kalmbach Books division, and related e-commerce sites.
 The sale left Kalmbach with Discover magazine as its sole remaining publication; Kalmbach later sold Discover to LabX Media Group.

-On July, 25, 2024, Kalmbach Media announced the sale of their building for $6.5 million to Silgan Containers.
+On July 25, 2024, Kalmbach Media sold their former headquarter building to Silgan Containers for $6.5 million.
 The corporate entity was dissolved on November 14, 2024.